Cookware

 Tip: Pyrex Vs metal=Always spray your Pyrex well with baking spray and you will never have a soggy crust.

-preheated, if you do not, you might render blocked good heat, and it will
+that is properly preheated, if you do not, you might render blocked good heat,

 Covered roasting Pans usually have higher sides which provide ample room for meat juices with no threat of overflowing during cooking.
 Covers help to seal in flavor better than a foil covering.
 Varying greatly in quality and durability, covered roasting pans are available in stainless steel, enamel, porcelain and carbon steel.